-Key issues include how to ensure effective representation within the Assembly - and engagement with NHS bodies, patients, local government and industry - to allow for the successful work of the Assembly and achievement of the aims in the Long Term Plan.
+Delegates will discuss how to ensure effective representation within the Assembly and engagement with NHS bodies, patients, local government, and industry.

 - Key issues for the NHS Assembly: engagement, representation and strategic direction;

-- Delivering goals within the NHS Long Term Plan - including:
+- Delivery of goals within the NHS Long Term Plan:

-- Efficiency, productivity and reducing unwarranted variation; and
+- Improving value and reducing unwarranted clinical variation.

-- Overcoming barriers to delivery: collaborating and partnering, service redesign and supporting innovations - as well as:
+- Tackling barriers to delivery: collaboration and partnering, service redesign and incorporating innovation:

-- Priorities for recruitment, retention and delivering the NHS People Plan;
+- Recruitment, retention and delivering the NHS People Plan;

 - Utilising technology across health and social care; and